 The Coast Guard is issuing this rule under authority in 46 U.S.C.
 70041 (previously U.S.C.
-1231) The COTP Charleston has determined that potential hazards associated with the fireworks display will be a safety concern for anyone within 500-yards of the barge from which fireworks will be launched.
+1231).
+The COTP Charleston (COTP) has determined that potential hazards associated with the fireworks display will be a safety concern for anyone within 500-yards of the barge launching the fireworks.
 The purpose of the rule is to ensure the safety of participants, spectators, the general public, vessels and the navigable waters in the safety zone before, during and after the scheduled event.